For reasons I cannot understand, I’ve found myself surrounded by gurus wherever I go. I literally can’t escape them:

 Design gurus believe that they can sprinkle their talent on any problem and everything will work every time.
 (Maybe a little Dunning Kruger Effect going on here.)

 06. Legit designers don’t know it all.
 So they ask questions to learn more.

-Legit designers should be a voracious student of your industry.
+Legit designers should be voracious students of your industry.
 They will exhaust you with their curiosity.
 These designers will overwhelm you with questions that expose their ignorance.
-A legit designer will only relax when after gaining sufficient knowledge of your problem to give you the best design solution.
+A legit designer will only relax after gaining sufficient knowledge of your problem to give you the best design solution.

 “Any intelligent fool can make things bigger and more complex… It takes a touch of genius – and a lot of courage to move in the opposite direction.”– E. F. SCHUMACHER